tranfh/rates-api/README.md

 * Rates will not span multiple days.

 #### Application Startup:
 * Rates should be specified in a JSON file and automatically loaded on application startup.
 * The format of the JSON file should match the structure that can be submitted to the rates endpoint.
-    * The JSON file should contain initial rates and their respective
+* The JSON file should contain initial rates

-#### Documentation:
-* There must be clear documentation explaining how to run the application.
-* API endpoints must be thoroughly documented, including their usage and expected responses.

-#### Testing:
-* Unit tests must be in place to ensure the correctness of the application.
-* Automated tests should cover various scenarios including valid and invalid inputs for both endpoints.
-* Tests should be comprehensive to cover edge cases and expected behaviors.

 ---
+## File Structure

+### app
+- app.py:
+  - Main application file
+  - Contains the Flask app and the routes
+- models:
+  - Contains the data models
+  - output object classes are defined here to standardize the response
+- static:
+  - Contains the rates.json file
+- templates:
+  - Contains the HTML file for the UI
+- tests:
+  - Contains the test files
+---
+### libs
+- rates:
+  - Contains the code to handle the rates data
+  - dto:
+    - Contains the code to handle the data models
+  - services:
+    - Contains the code to handle the business logic
+    - price and rates services are decoupled to their respective use cases
+  - repository:
+    - Contains the code to handle database interactions
+---

 ## Installation
 Open up a directory in which you would like to clone the repository and run the following command:
 ```
+mkdir <FOLDER_NAME>
+cd <FOLDER_NAME>
 git clone git@github.com:tranfh/rates-api.git
 ```

 Download and install Python 3.8 or higher from the [official website](https://www.python.org/downloads/).

+---
 Manage your Python virtual environments with [venv](https://docs.python.org/3/library/venv.html).

+This step is **optional**.
+If you don't wish to separate your python versions, you can skip this step.

 To install pyenv, run the following command:

 macOS: